All Episodes

 It's one of those areas that they say because of national security.

-And yet you've got these guys floating around out there in ferry boats, and you've got the Bremerton Naval Shipyard, which is huge, you've got the the banger uh nuke submarine base right there it's all tied together.
+And yet you got these guys floating around out there in ferry boats, and you've got the Bremerton Naval Shipyard, which is huge, and you've got the Banger Nuke submarine base right there.

-Yeah going through this weekend we're able to see well two different aircraft carriers two destroyers and a couple of other support boats for Parker right there.
+Going through this weekend, we're able to see two different aircraft carriers, two destroyers, and a couple of other support boats.

 Yeah.